WHAT CAN I DO IN GISHWATI MUKURA NATIONAL PARK- RWANDA

 Guided Nature Walk in Gishwati Mukura National Park in Rwanda

 Primate trekking in Gishwati-Mukura National Park is the park’s major activity.
-On your primate trekking, you will have the opportunity to see primates like golden monkeys, blue monkeys, chimpanzees, Lhotse’s monkeys, and baboon species.
+On your primate trek, you will have the opportunity to see primates like golden monkeys, blue monkeys, chimpanzees, Lhotse’s monkeys, and baboon species.
 Like other national parks, primate trekking also starts with a morning briefing about the rules and regulations that are guided by the park rangers.
 You will begin your walk into the forest on foot, searching for primate species.
 During your primate trekking, travelers can also have a chance of seeing other mammals such as duikers and birds.

 A tour Visit to the Waterfall